 I’m often asked by aspiring marketers: “What’s the most important marketing skill to learn?
-Is it social media?
-SEO?
+Is it SEO?
 PPC?
 Analytics?
 Copywriting?
-Video?”
+Video?
+PR?
+Social media?”

 Surprisingly, it’s none of those things.